 The American Academy of Optometry (AAO) recently inducted Dr. Larson as a Fellow of the Academy during its 2012 annual conference.
 Fellows of the Academy are evaluated against the highest standards of professional competence and must complete a candidacy process that includes submitting written work demonstrating their skills as an optometrist and sitting for an oral exam at the Annual Meeting of the Academy.
 About 10% of practicing optometrists in the United States are Fellows of the American Academy of Optometry.

 The Neuro-Optometric Rehabilitation Association (NORA) inducted Dr. Briana Larson as a Fellow (FNORA) during its 2014 Annual Conference at North Carolina.
 A Fellow of the Neuro-Optometric Rehabilitation Association (FNORA) designation is recognition of a professional’s highest level of competence in clinical abilities and scientific knowledge in the field of Neuro-Optometric Rehabilitation.
-Currently, there are only fifteen (15) FNORA professionals in the United States.
+Currently, there are only twenty one (21) FNORA professionals in the United States.
 Dr. Larson is the lone practicing optometrist in Texas with an FNORA credential.
 The NORA Fellowship program is typically a 2 to 5 year skills development process that involves coursework, conferences, passing a written test, case studies, presentations and being published